tryscer/flock/Book/Flock-Music.md

 *(Yeah!
 Give it to our new roadie, Tommy!)*

 Later, in the band's truck leaving the drive-in, with Eddie smoking at the wheel and the band all celebrating and drinking, I turn and look back.
-​	In the future experts will debate endlessly on when was it that the Steam Pillars burst into public attention.
-Some will say Atlanta, other that it was as early as Columbia -- but for me it's always going to be this moment, driving away from the Hitching Post Drive-In in Salisbury, when I look behind us and see the length of US-29 is an uninterrupted string of  caravan headlights, running up and down the hills and extending into the horizon.
+​	In the future experts will debate endlessly on when was it that the Steam Pillars first burst into public attention.
+Some will say Atlanta, others, that it was as early as Columbia -- but for me it's always going to be this moment, driving away from the Hitching Post Drive-In in Salisbury, when I look behind us and see the length of US-29 is an uninterrupted string of  caravan headlights, running up and down the hills and extending into the horizon.

-## Track 12: Going by the Book
+## Track 12: Sundown Town
-*(We're gonna be here all night, rocking and a-rolling, and it's a beautiful summer night to boot...
+- [ ] radio break about Elvis